Caffe-e-Latte/DataScience/README.md

 # DataScience
-Welcome to my Data Science Projects!
+Welcome to my public Data Science repo!

-This public github branch is used to share my growth and journey as a data science enthusiast.
-I commented and referred to relevant academic links, so that anyone can follow along.
+I wish to share my growth and journey as a data science enthusiast; (All feedback and collaborations welcomed!)

+Subsequently, I commented and referred to relevant academic links, so that anyone can follow along.